fnp/django-ssify/README.md

    * ssify.middleware.LocaleMiddleware instead of stock LocaleMiddleware.
 3. Make sure you have 'django.core.context_processors.request' in your TEMPLATE_CONTEXT_PROCESSORS.
-3. Define your caches in CACHES and SSIFY_INCLUDES_CACHES for storing ssi includes.
 4. Configure your webserver to use SSI ('ssi=on' with Nginx).

 Usage